kibook/s1kd-tools/s1kd-instance/README.md

 -I &lt;iss&gt;
 Set the issue and inwork numbers of the data module instance.
 By default, the issue and inwork number are taken from the source data module.

+-u &lt;sec&gt;
+Set the security classification of the data module instance.
+An instance may have a lower security classification than the source if classified information is removed for a particular customer.

 -o &lt;file&gt;
 Output data module instance to file instead of stdout.